Texas group sorry for likening Hindu deity to GOP elephant

 The Hindu American Foundation calls the ad "problematic and offensive."
 Democrat Sri Preston Kulkarni, running to unseat Republican Rep. Pete Olson, says it "promotes inaccurate stereotypes."

-GOP county chairman Jacey Jettson offered "sincerest apologies" in a Wednesday statement, while Olson campaign manager Craig Lewellyn says "Pete agrees" the ad "should have been more respectful."
+GOP county chairman Jacey Jetton offered "sincerest apologies" in a Wednesday statement, while Olson campaign manager Craig Lewellyn says "Pete agrees" the ad "should have been more respectful."

-Note: This story has been updated to correct the spelling of the county Republican Party chairman's last name.